nodejs/http2/doc/api/http2.md

   * `noRecvClientMagic` {boolean} (TODO: Add detail)
   * `paddingStrategy` {number} (TODO: Add detail)
   * `peerMaxConcurrentStreams` {number} (TODO: Add detail)
+  * `allowHTTP1` {boolean} Incoming client connections that do not support HTTP/2 will be downgraded to HTTP/1.x when set to `true`.
+The default value is `false`, which rejects non-HTTP/2 client connections.
   * `settings` {[Settings Object][]} The initial settings to send to the remote peer upon connection.
   * ...: Any [`tls.createServer()`][] options can be provided.
 For